elmbridge/curriculum/Making It Dynamic.md

     [ Html.text "It's happening!" ]
 ```

-Note: `HTML.text` is a special kind of `HTML` function, that produces a plain-text node.
-In this case, we've built a paragraph HTML element with a nested child element that is simply plain text.
+Note: `Html.text` is a special kind of `Html` function, that produces a plain-text node.
+In this case, we've built a paragraph element with a nested child element that is simply plain text.

 Insert the above code into the `View.view` function, as a list element after the `HTML.input` element.
 Once you think you have it, recompile your code to see if it worked.